axibase/atsd/rule-engine/README.md

 ### Manual Thresholds

-Thresholds can be set manually.
+Thresholds can be set manually which requires some trial and error to determine a level that strikes a balance between `false` positives and missed alerts.

 ```javascript
 value > 90
 ```

-This method of setting baselines using constant values often requires some trial and error testing to determine a level that strokes a balance between `false` positives and missed alerts. [`Overrides`](#overrides) can be used to handle exceptions to the default baseline.
+Since a single baseline cannot handle all edge cases, the [`Overrides`](#overrides) can be used to enumerate exceptions.

-To reduce `false` positives, apply an averaging functions to longer windows.
+To reduce `false` positives, apply an averaging function to longer windows.

 ```javascript
 avg() > 90
 ```

-To reduce a possible distortion caused by a small number of observations (outliers), use percentiles instead of averages.
+To reduce distortions caused by a small number of outliers, use percentiles instead of averages.

 ```javascript
 percetile(75) > 90